 Tennis Canada announced on Wednesday that Nick Kyrgios of Australia has been given a wild card into the main draw of the 2021 National Bank Open presented by Rogers in Toronto.

-A six-time ATP title winner, 26-year-old Kyrgios is sure to electrify the Aviva Centre crowd in Toronto.
+A six-time ATP title winner, 26-year-old Kyrgios is sure to electrify the Sobeys Stadium crowd in Toronto.
 His best runs at the National Bank Open came in 2015 and 2017 when he reached the third round, the latter as the tournament’s 16th seed before being knocked out by fourth seed and that year’s runner up Alexander Zverev.

 “I’m really pleased to be playing in Toronto this year,” Kyrgios said.
 “I’ve always enjoyed my time in Canada and have great memories of playing there.
 Hopefully I can play well and put on a good show for my Canadian fans.”

 “We are absolutely delighted to welcome Nick [Kyrgios] to the National Bank Open presented by Rogers as a main draw wild card this year,” commented Karl Hale, Tournament Director of National Bank Open in Toronto.
 “Our fans will be so thrilled to watch him in action as he is such an exciting player.
 We cannot wait to see him in Toronto next week.”